Security Collections

 3. Click Delete.

-4. Confirm you would like to delete the collection.
+4. Click Delete to confirm that you want to delete the collection.